1963 in Australian soccer

-The 1963 season was the second season of national competitive association football in Australia and 80th overall.
+The 1963 season was the second season of national competitive soccer in Australia and 80th overall.

 Cup competitions

 Australia Cup

 The competition began on 8 September 1963.
 Twenty-five clubs had entered the competition with the final two clubs Port Melbourne Slavia and Polonia Melbourne qualifying for the Final.
 The Final ended in a 0–0 draw with Port Melbourne Slavia winning the replay 3–2, with a hat-trick from Des Palmer.